- 1. Introduction and Overview

 Your Director of Studies (DoS) has specific responsibility for your academic progress and development, will provide guidance with regard to the papers you may take and will advise you on the lectures and classes to attend.
 Your DoS will help you to find the most effective ways of working.

-A few key points cannot be stressed too highly:
+A few key points deserve particular emphasis:

 - Always be prepared to discuss with your DoS any difficulties you are having with your work.